 How Chin Implant Surgery Works

-Chin implant surgery involves inserting the flexible chin implant device through an incision and placing it around your chinbone.1 The procedure typically takes about an hour.1
+Chin implant surgery involves inserting the flexible chin implant device through an incision and placing it around your chinbone.
+The procedure typically takes about an hour.1

-Here are the general steps of chin implant surgery:5
+Here are the general steps of chin implant surgery:11

-- You are given either local anesthesia, sedation or general anesthesia, depending on how long and complex your procedure will be.
+- You are given either local anesthesia, sedation or general anesthesia, depending on how long and complex your procedure will be.1

-- The surgeon makes an incision, which may be inside your mouth, on the outside of your chin or in the crease of your lower lip.
+- The surgeon makes an incision, which may be inside your mouth or under your chin.

 - The skin, fat and tissue are moved aside with special instruments to make way for the chin implant.